 These are considered low-light palms, but that doesn't mean "no-light" palms.
 They still prefer bright, filtered sunlight to do their best.
 They often do well with northern exposure.

 Indoors, any high-quality potting mix will suffice.
 Be careful not to let the mixture break down and become spongy.
-Outdoors, this palms will grow well in almost any soil—sand, loam, or clay.
+Outdoors, this palm will grow well in almost any soil—sand, loam, or clay.
 It does not tolerate salty soil.

-Like many palms, parlor palms are sensitive to overwatering and cannot tolerate being waterlogged or sitting in the saturated potting mix.
+Like many palms, parlor palms are sensitive to overwatering and cannot tolerate being waterlogged or sitting in saturated potting mix.
 Ideally, keep moisture at an even level.
 Err on the side of slightly too dry rather than overwatering.
 Water when the top 1 inch of the soil feels dry.
 Yellow fronds will indicate the plant needs more water.

 Temperature and Humidity

 The parlor palm prefers room temperatures between 65 and 80 degrees F. It can tolerate a low of 50 degrees but will die with a frost.
 Keep it away from cold drafts near windows, vents, and outside doors.
 It will thrive with average humidity.
 If your palm begins to develop dry leaf margins or brown tips, it's most likely caused by cold drafts or prolonged dry periods.
 To remedy this situation, raise the humidity levels before overwatering.

 Feed with a weak liquid fertilizer once or twice during the growing season and not at all during the winter.
 The plants are light feeders.